kajad/kajad.github.io/index.md

 ---
 ### Recent news
-- **July 2021**: Launch of the DSDE [Universal Dependencies](https://universaldependencies.org/) annotation campaign aiming at 5,000 new manually parsed sentences.
+- **July 2021**: Launch of the DSDE [Universal Dependencies](https://universaldependencies.org/) annotation campaign aiming at 5,000 new manually parsed sentences for Slovenian.
 - **April 2021**: I co-organized the [EACL 2021 Language Diversity Games](https://gitlab.com/ceramisch/eacl21diversity/-/wikis/EACL-2021-language-diversity-panel-and-games) as part of the Language Diversity Panel and Games event at EACL 2021.
 - **March 2021**: I joined the [Development of Slovene in a Digital Environment](https://slovenscina.eu/en) project to work on DSDE treebank development, NLP pipeline evaluation and spoken corpus concordancer.